-National Grid must comply with the TPC in planning and developing the NTS.
-National Grid must also review the TPC at least every two years, after consultation with the gas industry.
-Modifications to this code must be approved by the Gas and Electricity Markets Authority (“the Authority”) before they may be implemented.
+We must comply with the TPC in planning and developing the NTS.
+We must also review the TPC at least every two years, after consultation with the gas industry.
+Modifications to this code must be approved by the Gas and Electricity Markets Authority (the Authority) before they can be implemented.

-1.2 Document Structure
+Document structure

-This document is structured in several chapters as explained below:
+This document is structured as follows:

-Chapter 2 describes the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the “1-in-20” Security Standard.
+Section 2 describes the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the 1-in-20 Security Standard.
+Appendix A goes into more detail on this topic whilst Appendix B gives more detail on the policy and guideline documents referred to in the planning and development of the NTS.

-Chapter 3 provides a high level overview of the Network Capability Planning process.
+Section 3 provides a high-level overview of the Network Capability Planning process.

-Chapters 4 and 5 describe the commercial entry and exit capacity release processes and their part in the network development process.
+Section 4 and 5 describe the commercial entry and exit capacity release processes and their part in the network development process.
+Appendix C contains the methodology for the determination of the technical capacity of the NTS in relation to interconnection points to comply with EU Regulation EC715/2009.

-Chapter 6 describes the network analysis models and assumptions that underpin them.
+Section 6 describes the network analysis models and assumptions that underpin them.
+Appendix D gives greater detail on the long-term supply and demand scenarios assumptions used respectively.
+Appendix E gives an account of how we manage uncertainties within modelling.

-Chapter 7 describes the network development options that National Grid will consider when developing the NTS.
+Section 7 describes the network development options that National Grid will consider when developing the NTS.

-Appendix E. contains the methodology for the Determination of the Technical Capacity of the National Transmission System in relation to interconnection points to comply with EU Regulation EC715/2009.

-Further information on the UK legislative framework, policy & guidelines for NTS Planning, and the supply & demand assumptions used in NTS Planning can be found in the appendices and a glossary of terms is contained in Appendix F.
+Appendix F gives a glossary of terms and acronyms commonly used in this document.

-1.3 Gas Planning and Operating Standards (GPOS): Changes and impact
+Gas Planning and Operating Standards (GPOS): Changes and impact

-National Grid has reviewed the suitability of “1-in-20” Security Standard to ensure that it continues to meet the needs of customers within a framework of shifting external and demands.
+National Grid has reviewed the suitability of 1-in-20 Security Standard to ensure that it continues to meet the needs of customers within a framework of shifting external and demands.

-Standard Special Condition A9: Pipe-Line System Security Standard refers to the ability to meet a “1 in 20” demand, taking account of such operational measures as are available to the licensee and including within day gas flow variations on that day.
+Standard Special Condition A9: Pipe-Line System Security Standard refers to the ability to meet a 1-in-20 demand, taking account of such operational measures as are available to the licensee and including within day gas flow variations on that day.
 As the demands placed on the system evolve, and its changing use affects the impact of within day gas flow variation, National Grid needs to ensure that the system continues to develop and operate efficiently whilst still meeting these needs.

-Later chapters and Appendix E provide further detail on how within day gas flow variation is determined and accounted for, to ensure continued efficient planning and operation.

-Chapter Two

-Legislative Framework
+Legislative framework

-National Grid is required to comply with certain legal requirements in the planning and development of the National Transmission System (“NTS”) in Great Britain.
-This chapter covers the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the “1-in-20” Security Standard.
-A full summary of relevant legislation, policies and guidelines is contained in Appendices A and B.
+National Grid is required to comply with certain legal requirements in the planning and development of the National Transmission System (NTS) in Great Britain.
+This section covers the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the 1-in-20 Security Standard.
+A full summary of relevant legislation, policies and guidelines is contained in Appendix A: Legislative framework.

-2.1 Gas Act 1986 (as amended)
+Gas Act 1986 (as amended)